Why choose Stonyhurst College?

 'Stonyhurst is a big family - living together makes real friends for life.
 It is a happy and supportive place where everyone matters.''

 'There is no "Stonyhurst Type".
 Everyone is different and the diversity of people makes Stonyhurst very special.'

-Stonyhurst is located in heart of the Ribble Valley in Lancashire, an area of outstanding natural beauty in the Northwest of England.
+Stonyhurst is located in the heart of the Ribble Valley in Lancashire, an Area of Outstanding Natural Beauty in the Northwest of England.

 The location is stunning and peaceful.
 The other major landowner in the region is the Queen, through her Duchy of Lancaster.
 Royal biographer Sarah Bradford revealed in her book, Elizabeth, that the Queen herself would retire to the Ribble Valley if she could!

 “Gorgeousness and gastronomy”

 Away from the hustle and bustle of the city, Stonyhurst and the Ribble Valley provides an idyllic setting for education.